kateFrontend/js-weather-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-<p>JavaScript Weather application is an excellent project which helps to understand the core basics of the DOM and teaches how to use fetch API, to call and get data from a third-party service.</p>
+<p>JavaScript Weather application with API from https://openweathermap.org/ and unsplash API for changing pictures.</p>
-<p></p>
+<p>You need to create an account here https://openweathermap.org/ and get your API KEY.</p>
 <p></p>
 <p>Application is responsive for all mobile devices.</p>